Physics Education Resources

 PHYSICS EDUCATION RESEARCH OVERVIEWS

 In the fall of 2008, the physics department sponsored a series of seminars on physics education.
-Slides and video are available for Joe Redish's talks on using math in physics classes and reinventing discussion sections.
-Video for Eric Mazur's seminar, "Confessions of a Converted Lecturer," is also available (through iTunes).
+Video for Eric Mazur's seminar, "Confessions of a Converted Lecturer," is available (through iTunes).

 Teaching Physics with the Physics Suite, Joe Redish This is the "Bible" of PER.
 A great resource that gives an overview of the field, describes successful implementation strategies and cites key papers.

 PER presentation by graduate student Wells Wulsin, SASS.

 MIT: Physics Courses MIT's workshop-based TEAL courses.
 Faculty Newsletter, Journal of the Learning Sciences, Carnegie Foundation magazine, Powerpoint Articles by John Belcher, who helped develop MIT's TEAL course.
 The TEAL course showed increased normalized gains compared with the traditional course, but TEAL generated substantial resistance from the student body.

 Illinois: How U. Ill. adopted widespread reform in its intro courses.
 This presentation I found particularly insightful.

 Maryland: Reinventing College Physics for Biologists: Explicating an epistemological curriculum, how U. Md. changed its algebra-based physics course.
 Learning how to Learn Science final report, an earlier evaluation of the course.

 Tutorials in Introductory Physics, L. C. McDermott and P.S.
 Shaffer, 1998.
 Research-based tutorial problems, developed at U. Washington.

 Undergraduate section leaders in the Stanford CS department, paper